opencog/motor/examples/README.md

   using the Atomese python bindings.
 This is a port of the first portion of the `filesys.scm` example in the Sensory project.

+* `filesys-api.scm` -- Same as above, but in scheme.

 * `rewrite.scm` -- Take a stream of inflowing strings, and rewrite them into Nodes.
 This is much like the conventional AtomSpace flow filtering and rewriting demos, here adapted to the FileSysStream